 SLOW COOKING A HAM

 Ham has always been a Sunday after church meal in our family.
 My Nana always made a retro ham in the slow cooker with 7UP, brown sugar, pineapple, cloves, cherries, and orange juice.
 I have fond memories of her ham and my mom still makes it this way, too.
+For this reason, crock pot ham recipes are my favorite.

 Slow cooking a ham is my perferred method to warm up the slices.
 I can add in the spiral ham, and a can of pineapple chucks along with brown sugar and just let it heat up without out my having to watch it.